Commit-Boost/commit-boost-client/benches/pbs/README.md

 ```
 or regenerate it using `commit-boost-cli init`.

-To clean up after then benchmark, run:
+To clean up after the benchmark, run:
 ```bash
 commit-boost-cli stop --docker benches/pbs/bench.docker-compose.yml
 ```